KnowageLabs/Knowage-Documentation/chapter_3/security_management/repository_management.rst

    Create a new folder and assign permissions.

-Enter a label and name for the new folder (functionality).
-In the table, assign permissions to roles.
+Enter a *label* and a *Name* for the new folder (called functionality)  and assigg permissions by selecting the roles to that folder.
-There are four types of permission:
+There are four types of permissions:

 -  **Development**: to create, edit and delete analytical documents;
 -  **Test**: to execute the document and modify its status from test to released;